 |February||1996||Worcester • Cradley|

-From Sunday 1st April 2001, the remainder of the contract passed to Bromyard Omnibus Company, who now operated all journeys.
+From Sunday 1st April 2001, the remainder of the contract passed to Bromyard Omnibus Company, who operated all journeys from that date.

 |417||FMR||September||1999||Worcester • Cradley • Ledbury|